Please email us at email@example.com if you cannot find an answer to your question.

 In Texas, there are no barriers to becoming a Roofer.
 There are no age, education, experience, or certification requirements.
 Anyone can go register a business, and start calling themselves a roofing contractor or roofer.
 Only Plumbers, Electricians, HVAC technicians are required to get a license by the state of Texas.
 SInce it's so easy to call themselves roofers, many people who have no experience call themselves roofers and knock on doors to find unsuspecting customers.

-Know the law.
-Many roofing scams involve so-called roofers that will knock on your door and then tell you that you can get a free roof by using insurance funds to cover the entire cost of the roof replacement.
-However, under the law in Texas, homeowners must pay their deductible or face fines and jail time.
+One way to avoid roofing scams is to choose only a licensed roofer, that can provide references and credentials.
+While many roofing scams involve so-called roofers that will knock on your door and then tell you that you can get a free roof by using insurance funds to cover the entire cost of the roof replacement, under the law in Texas, homeowners must pay their deductible or face fines and jail time.
 It is illegal for a contractor to take insurance funds to perform work for a homeowner and not collect the deductible.
+Unscrupulous contractors will defraud insurance companies by inflating invoices with work they don't actually perform in order to entice unsuspecting homeowners into their schemes.

 Don't sign anything until you've read it, asked questions, and are 100% comfortable with the process, people, product, and contract in discussion.

-Instead, find a roofing contractor by limiting your potential choices by searching for roofers that are licensed, reputable, experienced, insured, manufacturer certified, members of the local chamber of commerce, accredited with the BBB, and have guarantees on their work beyond just their own word.
+Instead of getting duped at the door, find a roofing contractor by searching for roofers that are licensed, reputable, experienced, insured, manufacturer certified, members of the local chamber of commerce, accredited with the BBB, and have guarantees on their work beyond just their own word.

 Most homeowners policies include coverage for roof repairs and roof replacement, when the damage is caused by a storm or other peril.
 Some policies have different deductibles by peril; sometimes a named storm damaging your home will have a different deductible than fire, flood, hail, or wind.
 However, most insurance deductibles are lower than the cost of a new roof.
 If an insured's roof has storm damage that happened during a policy's period of coverage, it's often in the homeowner's best interest to replace the roof through an insurance claim.
 Additionally, since insurance companies like to reduce risk, they are often willing to discount homeowners premiums for the first five years of a roof's life.